-- Improved our intimacy by hugging more and having sex.
+- We improved our intimacy by hugging more and having sex.

 - We started going to couple therapy and successfully resolved many issues from before.

-What did We ACCOMPLISH in the Relationship in 2021?
+COUPLES: What did We WANT to Accomplish in the Relationship yet didn’t in 2022?

-- We tried to do more outdoor activities, yet we spent too much time watching TV.
+- We tried to do more outdoor activities, yet we spent too much time at home watching TV.

-- Wanted to cook dinners together, and often ended up ordering take out because we were too tired.
+- We wanted to cook dinners together, and often ended up not cooking because we were too tired.

-- We wanted to have deeper and more intimate conversations, yet we spent more time talking about our complaints and household obligations.
+- We wanted to have more profound conversations about ourselves as a couple, yet we spent more time talking about our common responsibilities.

 New Vision & Recommitment